top of page

 • mutual respect and collaboration

-Consent is ongoing, active, and can be withdrawn at any time.
-Clients retain the right to pause, stop, or modify sessions; request breaks; decline specific practices; and ask for adjustments to pacing or focus based on their comfort and capacity.
+Consent is ongoing and can be withdrawn at any time.
+Clients may pause, stop, or modify sessions; request breaks; decline specific practices; or adjust pacing based on comfort and capacity.

 10. Practitioner Development & Reflective Practice